 What is RICS?

 RICS is the abbreviation of the official governing body for property professionals, The Royal Institution of Chartered Surveyors.
 They provide professional training, support and guidance as well as monitoring standards globally.

-Why Should you Choose a Chartered Surveyor?
+Why Should You Choose a Chartered Surveyor?

 Using a RICS regulated chartered surveyor or firm can give you peace of mind and expert advice.
 They regularly update their skills and knowledge to provide you with the highest quality of services.

 How to Choose a Chartered Surveyor

-The first step to finding a surveyor would be to ensure that they are a RICS Chartered Surveyor, meaning that they must follow the organisation’s guidelines and have the necessary experience and qualifications.
-This is an immediate testimony to their knowledge of the industry.
+First, ensure they’re a RICS member.
+This means they must follow the organisation’s guidelines and have the necessary experience and qualifications.
+It’s an immediate testimony to their knowledge of the industry.